Updated Feb. 24, 2025

 Stumped for what to actually eat to fit in the protein you need?
 Here are some protein suggestions to get you started:

-Tempeh – 4 oz has 21 grams of protein (Here’s a great recipe for marinated tempeh
+- Tempeh – 4 oz has 21 grams of protein (Here’s a great recipe for marinated tempeh.
+It’s WAY tastier than tofu (IMHO)!

-Fairlife Core Power milk – 1 bottle has 26 grams of protein and it’s delicious.
-My personal favorite is chocolate
+- Protein-enriched milk and shakes – I’m loving Fairlife Core Power brand right now, especially the chocolate flavor.
+One bottle has 26 grams of protein and it’s delicious.

 Taking Action: Your Next Steps